 In contrast, the decreasing rate of SO appears steeper than that of [S/H].
 For SO, the higher decreasing rate with respect to [S/H] indicates a lower efficiency of the formation of these molecules in the OG with respect to the local Galaxy.
-We speculate that a steeper decreasing trend for SO, which is the best shock tracer among those that we analyze here, could indicate that, in the OG, outflows have a reduced influence on the gas composition compared to the local Galaxy.
+We speculate that a steeper decreasing trend for SO, which is the best shock tracer among those that we analyzed in this work, could indicate that, in the OG, outflows have a reduced influence on the gas composition compared to the local Galaxy.
 This result would be consistent with the decreasing line width with $R_\text{GC}$ (Sect.~\ref{sect:width}).
 Another shock tracer is CH$_3$OH, which, although its decreasing trend is marginally consistent with that of carbon, exhibits the most pronounced reduction among the species investigated in the OG.
 The steep decreasing trend of CH$_3$OH could also arise from a less efficient grain-surface chemistry in the OG.
 The results concerning HCO, H$_2$CO, and CH$_3$OH, obtained with the updated abundances (and distances), confirm the ones of \cite{fontani2022chemoutII}.
-In \cite{fontani2024chemout}, a correlation between the abundances of CH$_3$OH and SO was found, which is confirmed over the whole CHEMOUT sample, although no correlation between the line widths of these two species is observed, hinting that they are not tracing the same gas components.
+In \cite{fontani2024chemout}, a correlation between the abundances of CH$_3$OH and SO was found, which is confirmed over the entire CHEMOUT sample, although no correlation between the line widths of these two species is observed, hinting that they are not tracing the same gas components.

 The decreasing rate of H$^{13}$CO$^+$, although lower than that of [$^{13}$C/H], aligns well with the decreasing rate observed for oxygen.
 This correlation is not observed for HCO$^+$, whose decreasing rate is consistent with carbon rather than oxygen.
-This discrepancy could suggest a possible revision of the Galactocentric gradient of the $^{13}$C/$^{12}$C ratio, with a shallower trend at high $R_\text{GC}$, in agreement with the Galactic chemical evolution discussed in \cite{colzi2022chemout}.
+This discrepancy could suggest a possible revision of the galactocentric gradient of the $^{13}$C/$^{12}$C ratio, with a shallower trend at high $R_\text{GC}$, in agreement with the Galactic chemical evolution discussed in \cite{colzi2022chemout}.
 Moreover, the detailed analysis of the $^{13}$C/$^{12}$C ratios from the HCO$^+$ and H$^{13}$CO$^+$ lines will be the subject of a forthcoming paper (Colzi et al. in prep.).

-Therefore, the results regarding \textit{c}-C$_3$H$_2$, HCO, and especially H$^{13}$CO$^+$ lead to the puzzling conclusion of observing more carbon-bearing molecules than the available carbon atoms in the OG, being their decreasing rates lower than that of [C/H] (or [$^{13}$C/H]).
+Therefore, the results regarding \textit{c}-C$_3$H$_2$, HCO, and especially H$^{13}$CO$^+$ lead to the puzzling conclusion of observing more carbon-bearing molecules than the available carbon atoms in the OG, their decreasing rates being lower than that of [C/H] (or [$^{13}$C/H]).